arunmoorthattil/openshift-june-2022/Day1/README.md

 # Day 1 - Docker

 ## Boot Loaders
-- LILO
+- LILO - Opensource
-- GRUB ( 1 & 2 )
+- GRUB ( 1 & 2 ) - opensource
+- rEFIt - used by Intel based Macs
+- BootCamp - used by Mac OSX to support dual booting
-- Linux OS they all come with GRUB 2
+- Linux OS comes with GRUB 2 Boot Loader
 - Only one OS can be active at any point
 - You can technically install many OS in the same system but only one OS can be active OS at any point in time

 ## Virtualization Technology
 - is also referred as Hypervisor
 - this technology helps us run many Operating Systems side by side on the same machine (Laptop/Desktop/Workstation/Server)
-- many OS can be active on the same system simultaneously
+- many OS can be active on the same system
-- it is combination of Hardware & Software technology
+- it is a combination of Hardware & Software technology
   - Processor
     AMD
       - AMD-V is the virtualization feature supported on the AMD processor